project-hatohol/HAPI-2.0-Specification/en/README.md

 ### putHostGroupMembership(method)

-Send all host group membership information to Hatohol server to use "ALL" option when complete conect to Hatohol server and changed hosts information that saved in internal.
+Send all host group membership information to Hatohol server to use "ALL" option when complete connection to Hatohol server and changed hosts information that saved in internal.

 When using "UPDATE" option, send difference to use lastInfo that got using [getLastInfo](#user-content-getlastinfomethod) or saved in internal to Hatohol server.